The University of Chicago Emergency Medicine Residency is a fully accredited three year PGY 1-3 training

-Just over half of the year is spent in the emergency departments at the UCMC (Adult and Pediatric), NUH, and MTS.
+Just over half of the year is spent in the emergency departments at the UCM (Adult and Pediatric) and NUH.
 The resident is expected to refine management of the critically ill patient and the ability to master multiple patient encounters in a busy clinical setting.

 This is a transitional year in which progressive development of teaching and managerial skills occurs in the emergency department.
 This includes supervision of more junior emergency medicine residents under the direct guidance of attending faculty.
-Other experiences include managment of acutely traumatized patients in the emergency department at Mount Sinai Hospital, a large, inner city, level I trauma center, a month in the Comer Pediatric Emergency Department and a month of critical care at UCMC or NUH.
-The second year resident is the designated flight physician during his/her MER clinical rotations.
-The resident is responsible for all helicopter and selected ground transports.
+Other experiences include management of trauma patients in the emergency department within the University of Chicago Medicine, a large, inner city, level I trauma center, a month in the Comer Pediatric Emergency Department, and a month of critical care in the surgical intensive care unit (SICU) at UCM.

 A specially developed one month “Toxicology Selective” allows the resident to participate in a high yield environment of prescheduled subspecialty experiences.
 The emphasis is on Toxicology and includes attendance at educational meetings of the Illinois Poison Control Center and Toxikon Consortium, completion of a toxicology reading program curriculum, and participation in NUH Toxicology Consultation Service.
-During this rotation, there is additional focused clinical exposure/work shops in Echocardiography and completion of online CT/Plain Film Radiology exercises.
+During this rotation, there is additional focused clinical exposure to echocardiography.

 The Third Year

 During the final year, time spent in the major emergency medicine training sites incorporates patient care, teaching, supervision and administration.
 Third year residents are “in charge” of the emergency department during shifts and are responsible for directing junior emergency medicine/rotating residents and students and managing a busy emergency department.